Get in touch

 You know when you’re browsing a website, and it magically seems to know what you’re interested in?
 That’s because it keeps track of what you’ve looked at and suggests similar stuff you might like.
 This is especially common on e-commerce sites, news sites, and blogs.

-Example: Amazon analyses your purchase history, items you’ve marked as owned or added to your wishlist, and those you’ve rated.
+Example: Amazon analyzes your purchase history, items you’ve marked as owned or added to your wishlist, and those you’ve rated.
 They look at what other customers with similar tastes are doing on the site and suggest other items you may be interested in based on this information.

 2. Using Geolocation Data for Personalised Content